endrebak/ldivide/README.md

 of this, but the main points are that the genetic recombination data have several problems:

-* they are based on heuristics and unproven assumptions
 * they are computed on old data
 * they are not computed for all populations
-* they are not reproducible; the data are provided as-is, without any way to understand exactly how they were made
+* they are not easily reproducible; the data are provided as-is without the code which produced them

-Furthermore, ldetect itself had several problems also discussed in the supplementaries.
-The most important of these was that

-* the provided ldetect code does not work on real world data, even after arduous setup
-* the published datasets contain errors
-* the code contains logical errors
-* the code is slow
-* the method relies on genetic recombination data